 In most cases, an agent will help sellers facilitate the whole contingency acceptance/rejection process.
-To discover more about how a Atlanta agent can assist you, just call 770-668-4888.
+To discover more about how a Alpharetta agent can assist you, just call 770-668-4888.

 Common Types of Contingencies

-The most common types of contingencies you’ll encounter when selling your house in Atlanta are as follows…
+The most common types of contingencies you’ll encounter when selling your house in Alpharetta are as follows…

 “A buyer who requires a mortgage to purchase a property may choose to include a mortgage contingency clause in their offer.
 This contingency will enable the buyer to break the contract and walk away from the deal without losing their earnest money deposit if their financing is delayed or falls through.”